 Through stakeholder mapping and engagement, R4R will produce a range of high-quality, primary research outputs while recognizing the unmet need for clear evidence summaries and user-friendly operational toolkits on key topics, providing menus of response options, and will be devoting resources to these synthetic products (thematically and geographically), based on user consultation to assess demand.
 Types of product will include new theoretical frameworks; country case studies on emergent phenomena; policy options; ‘how to’ guides for local decision-makers; evaluations of strategies; implementation guidance; client engagement tools; methodological toolkits (e.g. on intersectionality in FASP settings) and menus of metrics and tools suited to resilience; models for scale-up; training materials for researchers and organizations working in FASP settings; curated evidence banks; and cross-country analysis and reflection.

 As part of the RPC, HERD International is implementing two rapid research projects on COVID-19 briefly described below:

-- Understanding health system resilience to respond COVID-19 in federalized context – a case study of health workforce management at sub-national level in Nepal: The overall aim of this study is to examine health sector policy, preparedness, and responses for COVID-19 in federal context of Nepal, focusing on policies provisions and implementation approaches for health workforce management at sub-national level.
-By doing this, we will explore Nepal’s health system resilience and lessons in COVID-19 response.
-The study will also focus on understanding the health workforce management system in federalized context, as a tracer for the wider health system, at the local level for COVID-19 response and delivery of non-COVID routine health services.
+- Understanding health system resilience to respond to COVID-19 in federalized context – a case study of health workforce management at the sub-national level in Nepal: The overall aim of this study was to examine health sector policy, preparedness, and responses to COVID-19 in the federal context of Nepal, focusing on policies provisions and implementation approaches for health workforce management at the sub-national level.
+By doing this, we explored Nepal’s health system resilience and lessons in COVID-19 response.
+The study focused on understanding the health workforce management system in federalized context, as a tracer for the wider health system, at the local level for COVID-19 response and delivery of non-COVID routine health services.